Paul Rabone: Night operations

 Shortly afterwards he was promoted to flight lieutenant and was appointed commander of a flight.
-By April 1941, the squadron had converted to the Boulton Paul Defiant.
-Rabone was flying a Defiant fighter on a night patrol on 5 April 1941, when he and his gunner bailed out over Derbyshire after his aircraft's engine failed.
-The next month he was transferred to No. 85 Squadron, which operated the Douglas A-20 Havoc.
+By April 1941, the squadron had converted to the Boulton Paul Defiant night fighter.
+Rabone was flying a Defiant on a night patrol on 5 April, when he and his gunner bailed out over Derbyshire after his aircraft's engine failed.
+The next month he was transferred to No. 85 Squadron, which operated the Douglas A-20 Havoc night fighter.
 After two months of night operations, he was appointed commander of No. 1451 Flight, with the rank of acting squadron leader.
 His command flew the Turbinlite, which was a Havoc aircraft equipped with a searchlight in its nose.
-When operating interception missions at night, it would use its radar equipment to locate enemy aircraft, then illuminate them with the searchlight once spotted so that an accompanying Hurricane of No. 3 Squadron could endeavour to shoot it down.
+When operating interception missions at night, it used its radar equipment to locate enemy aircraft, then illuminate them with the searchlight once spotted so that an accompanying Hurricane of No. 3 Squadron could endeavour to shoot it down.
 Rabone led the flight until October, at which time he was stood down.

 Rabone went to Kenley, where he received training in fighter controlling while attached to No. 485 (NZ) Squadron and from there was posted to the headquarters of No. 11 Group.
 He was then appointed commander of No. 1528 Beam Approach Training Flight; this was a new unit with Rabone tasked with raising it.
-Originally based at Drem, in April 1942, the flight was moved to West Malling, operating in the early hours of the morning and in the evenings.
-The following month, he was posted to No. 256 Squadron, at the time undergoing conversion to the Bristol Beaufighter.
+Originally based at Drem, in April 1942 the flight was moved to West Malling, operating in the early hours of the morning and in the evenings.
+The following month, he was posted to No. 256 Squadron, at the time undergoing conversion to the Bristol Beaufighter heavy fighter.

 In June 1942, No. 488 (NZ) Squadron, a New Zealand unit, was raised at Church Fenton.
 Under the command of Wing Commander Richard Trousdale, it was to be a night fighter unit operating Beaufighters with Rabone one of its flight commanders.
 After an initial period of training, the pilots learning to use their onboard interception equipment and techniques for co-operating with searchlight and anti-aircraft units, it moved to Ayr in Scotland.
 Rabone's flight was sent to Drem, where it was to target German reconnaissance aircraft making flights over the North Sea.
 From early 1943, the squadron began to undertake offensive operations, termed 'Ranger' patrols, during the periods of moonlight.
 The first of these involved three aircraft and took place on 16 February, with Rabone accompanying Trousdale and another New Zealand pilot, in flying to attack targets in France.
 Rabone turned back after encountering bad weather after crossing the English Channel.
 These activities continued for the next few months, typically targeting trains and railway infrastructure.